 Educational background and qualifications

-Although there are no set education requirements to become a SEN Teaching Assistant, some schools will require candidates to have GCSEs in English and Maths at grade 4 or above (equivalent to a C or above).
-These grades are also common entry requirements for Teaching Assistant college courses or apprenticeships.
+Although there are no set education requirements to become a SEN teaching assistant, some schools will require candidates to have GCSEs in English and Maths at grade 4 or above (equivalent to a C or above).
+These grades are also common entry requirements for teaching assistant college courses or apprenticeships.
 Instead of GCSEs, you could choose to complete Level 2 Functional Skills qualifications in maths and English.
 These are equivalent to GCSEs and can help you get into a wide range of jobs in education.

 College

-To start your journey towards becoming a SEN Teaching Assistant, you will need to equip yourself with the right qualifications.
+To start your journey towards becoming a SEN teaching assistant, you will need to equip yourself with the right qualifications.
 While it is not essential, Level 2 and Level 3 qualifications in Supporting Teaching and Learning in Schools are helpful in starting a successful career in special needs education.

 You may also want to consider a Level 3 Diploma in Childcare and Education Early Years Educator or a T Level in Education and Childcare.
 These qualifications are suitable for general TA roles.
 They don’t cover specialist training in SEN, but you may be able to get a placement working with SEN children while completing your course.
-It is common to get experience and qualifications working in mainstream schools and moving into SEN.
+It is common to get experience and qualifications working in mainstream schools and then moving into SEN.

 Apprenticeships